Route of the Postman

 Mid-May in the Pacific Northwest means 60s and 70s in Eugene, spring showers, and a coast that will be colder than optimism predicts.
 Pack the warm layer.
 Bring sunscreen for the Butte.

 Rosemary sets the pace.
 If she is tired, we stop.
 If she wants the window seat, she gets the window seat.
 The point of the trip is not the miles.
-It is the people in the truck.
+It is the people in the car.

 That is probably why the movie joke works for me.
 We are not riding through a collapsed country.
 We are not saving civilization.
 We are taking a family trip.